itzvillain30/aminoapps/README.md

 # AMINOAPPS SCRIPT

 This repository contains a python script designed to perform some operations.
-The script allows authorized users to initiate attacks against specified targets for user , community and chatroom.
+The script allows authorized users to initiate attacks against specified targets for user , community, chatroom , sid , summon and many more.

 ## Getting Started